 I Finally Cracked Balcony Wall Decor (Yes, It Involves Eye-Level Lighting and Fewer Random Hooks)

-Balcony wall decor is the part of outdoor styling that sounds simple until you actually try it.
+Balcony wall decor is a part of outdoor styling that sounds simple until you actually try it.
 On a small balcony, the wall is your best chance to add privacy, greenery, and atmosphere without sacrificing floor space.
 But real life gets in the way fast: rental rules, wind, harsh sun, dripping planters, and surfaces that do not play nicely with adhesives.

 After too many trial-and-error attempts (and one late-night crash I never want to repeat), I landed on a system that works.
 It is not about filling the wall.
 It is about choosing a few vertical elements that earn their spot: planters that improve sightlines, art that can survive outdoors, shelving that holds what you actually use, and lighting placed at eye level so the balcony feels warm instead of glaring.